 What are the best potatoes for roasting?

 Whichever variety of potato you use, you’re probably going to end up with a delicious roast potato.
-However, some varieties do work better than others.

 The best potatoes to use for roasting include: